AKROGIS/Observer/Observer/Protocol Specification V2.md

 # `gps_interval`
 This property is optional.
 If provided it must be a positive number.
 There is no default.
-The property is the number of seconds to wait between adding new GPS points to the tracklog.
+The property is the number of seconds to wait between adding new GPS points to the track log.
 When making observations, or starting/stopping recording/observing the most recently available GPS point will be used regardless of this setting.
-If omitted, or not a positive number, GPS points are added to the tracklog as often as provided by the GPS device being used.
+If omitted, or not a positive number, GPS points are added to the track log as often as provided by the GPS device being used.
 Typically the iPad's builtin GPS provides locations about 1 per second.
 Some external GPS devices can provide multiple locations per second.
 A number lower than the device can support will effectively be ignored.